GoogleCloudPlatform/microservices-demo/README.md

 copy the url address from terminal #3 and browse to it

 ### developing
-while `minikube dashboard` and `skaffold dev` are up, you can save changes into the code, and after ~30 seconds the browser will be updated.
+while `minikube dashboard` and `skaffold dev` are up, you can save changes into the code, and after ~30 seconds refresh the app in the browser.
 _______________________________